Personality Pe Pakka · For The friend with 'wanderlust' in their Insta bio (and actually travels)

 Are packing cubes really worth it as a gift?

 Yes — packing cubes are the single most-thanked travel gift among frequent travellers.
-They organise the suitcase, compress clothes, separate dirty/clean.
+They organise the suitcase, compress clothes, separate dirty from clean.
 Sub-₹1500 sets are gift-tier.
-Most people who don't travel-frequently haven't tried them; people who travel 5+ times/year swear by them.
+Most people who don't travel-frequently haven't tried them; people who travel 5+ times a year swear by them and refuse to pack any other way.

 What's the best travel adapter to gift?

-A multi-country universal adapter with USB + USB-C ports + dual-voltage (Tygot, Skyway, Travel Blue brands). ₹999-₹1499 sweet spot.
-Avoid single-country adapters (they have those already) and bulky power-strip-style ones (carry-on burden).
+A multi-country universal adapter with USB plus USB-C ports plus dual-voltage — Tygot, Skyway, or Travel Blue brands. ₹999-₹1499 sweet spot.
+Avoid single-country adapters (frequent travellers already have those) and bulky power-strip-style ones (carry-on burden).
+Tygot 5-in-1 covers 150 countries with USB-C ready ports — the safest default.

 Are guidebooks a good gift for a travel friend?

 Risky — most travellers research online (Reddit r/india, Wikitravel, blogs).
 Lonely Planet print guides are mostly nostalgic now.
 If you do guidebook: pick a niche destination they've mentioned planning (Iceland, Japan, Patagonia) rather than generic ones.
-Or skip entirely and gift travel-tool gear.
+Or skip entirely and gift travel-tool gear — the Anker powerbank or packing cubes win every time.

 More from Personality Pe Pakka